-A new survey for 2019 plans to provide data on how birds have colonised woods planted in farmland.
+A 2019 survey that provided data on how birds have colonised woods planted in farmland.

 - 3/19 to 7/19 - Four morning visits are required between mid March 2019 and 15 July 2019

-It is now possible to register for the survey.
-You will be able to view an interactive map of farm woodland locations, summarises by 1-km squares, from which you can select the sites you would like to survey.
+During survey registration you were able to view an interactive map of farm woodland locations, summarised by 1-km squares, from which you could select the sites you would like to survey.

-Some squares may only have single farm woods, whereas others will have many, so we would encourage you to pick squares with multiple farm woods if possible.
+Some squares only had single farm woods, whereas others had many, so we encouraged surveyors to pick squares with multiple farm woods if possible.

-Once a location has been selected, we will then need to contact the landowner to request permission to survey the site, which isn’t guaranteed, and then provide contact and visit details to the surveyor.
+Once a location had been selected, survey organisers then needed to contact the landowner to request permission to survey the site, which wasn't guaranteed, and then provide contact and visit details to the surveyor.